HeaDsHotIF/Covid19-tracker/README.md

-Covid 19 Tracker using JS , React, HTML and CSS.
+Covid 19 Tracker using JS , React, HTML and CSS and elements from Material-UI.

 Database used: https://disease.sh/